Console environment configuration for a testing workstation

 # echo nct6775 > /etc/modules-load.d/lm-sensors_local.conf

-Another tool that could be useful to get information about the CPU of the workstation is:
+Other tools that could be useful to get information about the CPU and other hardware of the workstation is:

 Then, install a helper tool for locales: